Geography of Tuvalu: Tropical cyclones

 Severe tropical cyclones are usually rare, but the low level of islands makes them very sensitive to sea-level rise.
 Tuvalu experienced an average of three cyclones per decade between the 1940s and 1970s, however eight occurred in the 1980s.
 The impact of individual cyclones is subject to variables including the force of the winds and also whether a cyclone coincides with high tides.
 A warning system, which uses the Iridium satellite network, was introduced in 2016 in order to allow outlying islands to be better prepare for natural disasters.

 George Westbrook recorded a cyclone that struck Funafuti on 23–24 December 1883.
 A cyclone struck Nukulaelae on 17–18 March 1886.
-Captain Davis of HMS Royalist, who visited the Ellice Group in 1892, recorded in the ship's diary that in February 1891 the Ellice Group was devastated by a severe cyclone.
+Captain Edward Davis of HMS Royalist, who visited the Ellice Group in 1892, recorded in the ship's diary that in February 1891 the Ellice Group was devastated by a severe cyclone.
 A cyclone caused severe damage to the islands in 1894.

 Cyclone Bebe caused severe damage to Funafuti during the 1972–73 South Pacific cyclone season.
 Funafuti's Tepuka Vili Vili islet was devastated by Cyclone Meli in 1979, with all its vegetation and most of its sand swept away during the cyclone.
 Cyclone Gavin was first identified during 2 March 1997, and was the first of three tropical cyclones to affect Tuvalu during the 1996–97 cyclone season with Cyclones Hina and Keli following later in the season.
 Cyclone Ofa had a major impact on Tuvalu in late January and early February 1990.
 On Vaitupu Island around 85 percent of residential homes, trees and food crops were destroyed, while residential homes were also destroyed on the islands of Niutao, Nui and Nukulaelae.
 The majority of the islands in Tuvalu reported damage to vegetation and crops especially bananas, coconuts and breadfruit, with the extent of damage ranging from 10 to 40 percent.
 In Funafuti sea waves flattened the Hurricane Bebe bank at the southern end of the airstrip, which caused sea flooding and prompted the evacuation of several families from their homes.
 In Nui and Niulakita there was a minor loss of the landscape because of sea flooding while there were no lives lost.
 Soon after the systems had impacted Tuvalu, a Disaster Rehabilitation Sub-Committee was appointed to evaluate the damage caused and make recommendations to the National Disaster Committee and to the Cabinet of Tuvalu, on what should be done to help rehabilitate the affected areas.